ACAP Latest News

 Reference:

-Jenn Lavers (Institute for Marine and Antarctic Studies, University of Tasmania, Australia) has published in the ICES Journal of Marine Science on Flesh-footed Shearwaters Puffinus carneipes in South and Western Australia.
+Jenn Lavers (Institute for Marine and Antarctic Studies, University of Tasmania, Hobart, Tasmania, Australia) and colleagues published in the journal Marine Ecology Progress Series last year on using feather analyses of from Flesh-footed Shearwaters Puffinus carneipes killed at sea to trace their breeding sites.

 The paper’s abstract follows: